ibm-cloud-docs/openshift/openshift_worker_plan.md

 **Why do my worker nodes have the `master` role?**

 When you run `oc get nodes` or `oc describe node <worker_node>`, you might see that the worker nodes have `master,worker` roles.
-In OpenShift clusters, operators use the `master` role as a `nodeSelector` so that the operators can deploy properly to your worker nodes.
+In {{site.data.keyword.openshiftshort}} clusters, operators use the `master` role as a `nodeSelector` so that the operators can deploy properly to your worker nodes.
 No master node processes occur on your worker nodes.

-Red Hat OpenShift on IBM Cloud also sets compute resource reserves that limit available compute resources on each worker node.
+{{site.data.keyword.openshiftlong_notm}} also sets compute resource reserves that limit available compute resources on each worker node.
 For more information, see [worker node resource reserves](#resource_limit_node).

 Want to be sure that you always have enough worker nodes to cover your workload?
 Try out [the cluster autoscaler](/docs/openshift?topic=openshift-ca#ca).
 {: tip}